The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Influence the events and decisions made by funded universities

 Just like Big Tobacco, Big Tech has been busy building relationships with leaders in academia.
-For example, the Vector Institute, has as faculty members a Vice President of Google and the heads of various companies' AI branches such as Uber, and Nvidia.
-And although the institute is majority funded by governments (about one third comes from industry \cite{the_canadian_press_federal_2017}), they have largely remained quiet regarding any of the ethical issues caused by those providing them funding.
+Focusing again on the University of Toronto, the Vector Institute, has/had as faculty members a Vice President of Google and the heads of various companies' AI branches such as Uber, and Nvidia.
+And although the institute is mainly funded by governments (about one third comes from industry \cite{the_canadian_press_federal_2017}), they have largely remained quiet regarding any of the ethical issues caused by those providing them funding.
+This is not necessarily because of their funders, but it would be unreasonable to assume that the risk of losing a third of one's funding wouldn't impact what the institute does in the public sphere.
 This is despite having some of the most renowned researchers on ``fairness'' in the field.
 In reality, fairness is relegated simply to a mathematical problem.
-This formulation of existing issues is in-line with the dominant ``logics of Big Tech'' \cite{metcalf_owning_2019} which fails to consider the many questions and concerns raised by those outside of Big Tech.
+This formulation of existing issues is in-line with the dominant ``logics of Big Tech'' \cite{metcalf_owning_2019, fazelpour2020algorithmic} which fails to consider the many questions and concerns raised by those outside of Big Tech.